 - desiccated coconut

-Bake the cookies, one pan at a time, for about 15 minutes, until lightly colored or pale golden.
-Remove from the oven and transfer the parchment paper with the cookies on it to a rack to cool.
+- Bake the cookies, one pan at a time, for about 15 minutes, until lightly colored or pale golden.
+Remove from the oven and transfer the parchment paper with the cookies to a rack to cool.